radhika-ambulkar/-E-commerce-Product-Recommendation-System/README.md

    - Use metrics like **Precision@K** or **Recall@K** to evaluate the system’s recommendations.
    - A/B test the recommendations in a real environment to assess performance.

-#### 6. **Deployment**
-   - Deploy the model in production, integrating it with the platform’s user interface for real-time recommendations.